jaelen-venable/Wait-A-Minute/README.md

 # Weight-A-Minute

-### This app is for checking your daily fitness and nutrition.
-You can set your height and weight.
-Set goals for yourself.
-Track your daily nutrition along with weight loss or gain.
+### This is a fitness app/blog where people share their workouts and nutrition tips.

 ## Date: 12/8/22